tarun-nagpal-github/people-search/README.md

 # People Search

-A powerful people search application built with React.js, FastAPI, and OpenSearch.
+A powerful people search application built with OpenSearch and FastAPI.
 This full-stack project provides a modern web interface and REST API to search and index people data, with support for both local Docker deployments and AWS OpenSearch.

+> **⚠️ Disclaimer**: This is a demo application for learning purposes and does not contain real data.
+All data used in this application is generated for demonstration purposes only.

 ## Architecture